 However you may prefer to stay in one or perhaps two locations only rather than moving on every day.

-- You don’t have to pack and unpack your bags every night and can keep access to your car if needed.
+- You don’t have to pack and unpack your bags every night and can keep access to your car if needed for exploring.

 - You can get to thoroughly explore the walking and attractions in a particular area.

-- Your holiday will often be cheaper as there are no daily bag transfer costs
+- Your holiday will always be cheaper as there are no daily bag transfer costs so its the most cost effective walking holiday option

 The best options for this type of holiday require a mix of good facilities in an inspiring location where it is worthwhile spending a few days.
 You also ideally need a cross section of walks so you do not have to travel too far (or at all) to complete several different walks from your single location.

-Our suggested One Centre breaks can all meet these criteria, so scroll down for some options and examples.
+Our suggested One Centre breaks can all meet these criteria, so use the tabs above for some options and examples.
 As ever with Encounter Walking all your walking, route information, transfers and support are provided by us.
 You just need to turn up, walk, explore and escape!

 Email us for options and we will suggest an itinerary and accommodation based on the best two centres for a walking break.